peterGeswint/alx-system_engineering-devops/0x19-postmortem/README.md

 ![a frustrated person sitting at a computer](https://github.com/peterGeswint/alx-system_engineering-devops/blob/master/0x19-postmortem/A%20frustrated%20person%20sitting%20at%20a%20computer.webp)
+## Issue Summary
+Duration of the Outage:
+Start: August 15, 2024, 14:00 UTC
+End: August 18, 2024, 22:00 UTC

+## Impact:
+For 72 grueling hours, my web server on the ALX intranet sandbox was as accessible as a castle under siege—completely locked down.
+I was unable to connect, which meant my project submission was as far out of reach as a pot of gold at the end of a rainbow.
+Not to mention, I missed my second project deadline, leaving my nerves more fried than last night’s dinner.

 ## Timeline

 - August 15, 14:00 UTC: Issue detected when I attempted to SSH into my server and got an “Access Denied” message.